 In addition to each of the above initial convertible promissory notes ("initial convertible notes"), the Company issued to each lender another convertible promissory note for the same amounts of \$75,000, \$75,000 and \$50,000 termed "Back-End Notes".
 These notes have the same terms as the initial convertible notes.
 Each Back-End Note shall initially be paid for by an offsetting promissory note issued to the Company by the lender ("Note Receivable") provided that prior to the conversion of the Back-End Notes, the holders must have paid off the Notes Receivable in cash.
 The Notes Receivable were due on January 30, 2015, unless the Company does not meet the "current public information" requirement pursuant to Rule 144, in which case both the Back-End Notes and the Notes Receivable may both be cancelled.
 The Notes Receivable are initially secured by the pledge of the Back-End Notes, but may be exchanged for other collateral with an appraised value of at least \$50,000, upon Company's approval following a three (3) day written notice to the Company.
 The term of the Notes Receivable and the Back-End Notes are one year, upon which the outstanding principal and interest is payable.
-The amounts funded plus accrued interest under Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.
+The amounts funded plus accrued interest under Back-End Notes are convertible into common stock at any time after the requisite Rule 144 holding period (subject to the condition above for the Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.
 The \$50,000 Back-End Note was issued as noted below.